PaoDevelopers/.github/profile/README.md

 # Pao Developers

-The **unofficial** organization of developers in YK Pao School.

-This organization intends to promote cooperation and communication among developers in the school.
-E.g. reviewing code for your peers, opening issues, and hatching collaboration projects.

-Feel free to store any scripts/software you write for school here.
+This organization contains projects by various students at YK Pao School, for projects related to school infrastructure or school work.

+This organization is **unofficial**.
+It is not endorsed by, and does not represent, the school administration in any way.